jpgreninger/protocolpp/README.md

 INSTALLATION

-To install Protocol++, the cryptopp library must first be compiled and installed
+To install Protocol++®, the cryptopp library must first be compiled and installed

 www.cryptopp.com